Omar-Kurdi/Ayah-Arena/README.md

 Quran text via [Quran.com](https://quran.com) (Tanzil.net Uthmani edition).
 Surah names and metadata from the same API.

-## LICENSE
+## License

-Personal & Non-Commercial License — free for personal use, commercial use requires permission.
+Free for personal, educational, and other non-commercial use — see [LICENSE](LICENSE) for the full terms.
+Commercial use requires separate written permission from the copyright holder.